sttsenov/function-synthesis/README.md

 Executing the project creates a JSON breakdown of the function that looks like this:
 ![JSON Breakdown of function](./screenshots/func_breakdown.PNG "Function Breakdown")

+Finally, a list of all the possible function calls is returned.
+The program guarantees that all the returned examples compile correctly.

 ## Current Limitations